A Reference Architecture for the American Multi-Modal Energy System: Introduction

 \subsection{Original Contribution}

-This paper defines a reference architecture in a single invariant SySML model describing the four main systems that comprise the unified AMES.
-The top level block diagram in Figure \ref{AMESModel} presents the four subsystems of the AMES and the flow of operands between them and those entities defined as outside of the system boundary.
-Each of the four subsystems: electric grid, natural gas system, oil system, and coal system are in turn defined using block definition and activity diagrams with (allocation) swim-lanes.
-Integrating each of the sub-reference architecture block definition and activity diagrams as described in the AMES block diagram defines the entirety of the AMES reference architecture.
+In order to deploy an MBSE-methodology to the sustainable energy transition, this paper uses a \textbf{\emph{data-driven approach}} to define a reference architecture in a single invariant SysML model describing the four main systems that comprise the unified AMES.
+By defining the reference architecture, this paper provides the foundation from which to consistently build an instantiated architecture for future mathematical modeling.
+The top level block diagram in Fig. \ref{AMESModel} presents the four subsystems of the AMES and the flow of operands between them and those entities defined as outside of the system boundary.
+Each of the four subsystems: electric grid, natural gas system, oil system, and coal system are in turn defined using class and activity diagrams with (allocation) swim-lanes.
+Integrating each of the sub-reference architecture class and activity diagrams as described in the AMES block diagram defines the entirety of the AMES reference architecture.
 This work assumes a working knowledge of the SysML (the Systems Modeling Language) which is otherwise gained from several excellent texts\cite{Dori:2015:00,Friedenthal:2011:00,Weilkiens:2007:00}.